 Trumpington Public Houses: The Coach and Horses (Sole and Duck)

-The Coach & Horses ( Wok ‘n’ Grill ) is one of nine public houses which have operated in Trumpington in the last 500 years.
-This page is based on a presentation given by Peter Dawson at the meeting titled Along the High Street , 26 March 2009.
+The Coach & Horses ( Wok ‘n’ Grill ) is one of the public houses which have operated in Trumpington in the last 500 years.
+This page is based on a presentation given by Peter Dawson at the meeting titled Along the High Street, 26 March 2009, with subsequent updates.

 The original two storey building, dating from the early 17th century, was timber-framed and plastered, with a tiled roof, attics and cellars.
 Soon after, it was enlarged with a gabled wing on the west side and a long extension on the south side.
 A square staircase bay and single-storey annexes were added in the 18th century.
 It was recorded as an inn by the late 18th century.
 A large extension was added to the north-east in the early 19th century, protruding closer to the High Street.
 The walls have been refaced with bricks, but along the inn’s frontage the early 18th century timber eaves are still a prominent feature.
 There was a further extension in the 20th century and in the early 1970s the rear boundary was moved inwards to enable Winchmore Drive to be constructed, after which Back Lane was demolished.
 For many years, the inn had stabling and its own malt house.
 It is now listed Grade II.